A guide to Alaska natural gas projects

-- The project could deliver gas to Fairbanks and Southcentral before a larger pipeline to an LNG plant in Southcentral Alaska or to Alberta.
+- The project could deliver gas to Fairbanks and Southcentral before a larger pipeline to an LNG plant in Southcentral Alaska.

 - Assuming the pipeline operates at full capacity and preliminary construction-cost estimates hold true, Alaska's Railbelt consumers could be assured of an affordable gas supply for decades.
 In Southcentral Alaska, the gas could supplement Cook Inlet supplies used for heating and power generation.
 Delivering natural gas to Fairbanks could greatly lower that community's high cost of energy.

-- Likely requires state to issue billions of dollars in revenue bonds and possibly direct funding if the pipeline lacks enough customers to carry the full cost.
+- Requires the state gas line corporation to issue billions of dollars in revenue bonds for construction, and could need direct state funding if the pipeline lacks enough customers to carry the full cost.
 The state Legislature would need to approve direct financial aid.

-- The cost estimate is soft until more engineering work is done.
+- The construction cost estimate is soft until more engineering work is done.
 A much higher cost than the midpoint $7.7 billion estimate would alter the project economics.

 - Requires major gas shippers to make long-term commitments to use the pipeline.

 - The project would produce far less state revenue than a larger pipeline for an LNG export project due to the small volume of gas moved.

 - Requires the state to bear all of the pre-construction cost because no private developer will do so.